Bacterial InfectionsDiseases and conditionsFEATUREDInfectious Diseases

 • Mild Symptoms: High fever, headache, severe muscle pain (especially in the calves and lower back), chills, and red eyes.

-• Severe Symptoms (Weil’s disease): May progress to jaundice (yellowish skin and eyes), kidney damage, liver failure, and severe respiratory distress, which can be fatal if left untreated.
+• Severe Symptoms (Weil’s disease): May progress to jaundice (yellowish skin and eyes).
+It can cause kidney damage and liver failure.
+Severe respiratory distress may occur.
+If left untreated, these symptoms can be fatal.

 Treatment is time-sensitive.
 If you suspect exposure (e.g., you waded in floodwaters with an open wound) or develop symptoms, seek medical attention immediately.